goehringlab/2023-Bland-bioRxiv/README.md

 This will print a couple of URLs at the bottom of your terminal.
 Copy and paste the second of these into your browser to open up Jupyter.

+Notes:

+- If cloning the repository from GitHub, use the `--depth 1` option to save disk space (75 MB vs 2.5 GB). i.e. `git clone --depth 1 https://github.com/goehringlab/2023-Bland-par2.git`
-NOTE: If you're using the raw data, you must either place it inside the project directory as a folder named `raw_data`, or change the path in `docker-compose.yaml` where indicated.
+- If you're using the raw data, you must either place it inside the project directory as a folder named `raw_data`, or change the path in `docker-compose.yaml` where indicated.
 Otherwise, you should delete this line.
+- To delete the docker image once you've finished, run `docker image rm -f 2023-bland-par2-app`

 ## License